 What is a CD-secured loan?

-How does it work?
+How does a CD loan work?

 With a CD-secured loan, your certificate of deposit acts as collateral.
 CD loans allow you to retain your investment and get the additional cash you need.
-CD-secured loans are personal loans, which means you can use the money for almost any type of expense.
+CD-secured loans are personal loans, which means that you can use the money for almost any type of expense.

 Pros and cons of a CD loan